-(5) Postretirement Health Benefits
+(6) Postretirement Health Benefits

-Medical benefits for eligible retired employees feature the same basic plan design as those for active employees, and such benefits are paid for by both the former employer and the retiree (note 1).
+Medical benefits for eligible retired employees feature the same basic plan design as those for active employees and such benefits are paid for by both the former employer and the retiree (note 1).

-The total employer cost of providing benefits for 27,126 and 26,454 retirees as of June 30, 2016 and 2015, respectively, is shown as employer contributions to the System in the accompanying financial statements.
+The total employer cost of providing benefits for 27,651 and 27,126 retirees as of June 30, 2017 and 2016, respectively, is shown as employer contributions to the System totaling \$201 million and \$194 million for the years ending June 30, 2017 and 2016, respectively, in the Statement of Changes in Net Position for Health Benefits in the accompanying financial statements.

-(6) Commitments and Contingencies
+(7) Commitments and Contingencies